Case Study 02

 Phil Clevenger, Design Leader.

-Phil (pictured to my right in specs) believes that anything is possible.
+Phil (in the back as usual) believes that anything is possible.
 In fact, one of his Philisims is, “You just have to consider the possibility that it will all work out.”
 Phil was the earliest champion of the effort.
-His belief in me was inspiring and humbling.
-Phil is now the VP of Design at Docusign.
+His belief in the team was inspiring and humbling..

 From L to R: Greg Muscolino, Steve Myers, Phil Clevenger, Geoff Dowd, Sam Kang, and Timothy Van Ruitenbeek at Adobe MAX in Los Angeles, rare devices in-hand.